Hearing

 Direction

-Sound coming from the one side will reach the ear furthest away later than the closer ear.
+A sound that is of center will reach the ear furthest away later than the closer ear.
 We can discern approximately 0,002 second time lag.

 Pitch